 Homeowners insurance pays for damage and loss caused by outside forces such as fire and weather — or even vandalism committed by a burglar.
 If any of these events damage or destroy a portion of your home, insurance would help you rebuild and replace your lost and damaged belongings.

 A home warranty is optional.
-A big benefit to a home warranty is that it can be transferred from one owner to the next.
+A benefit to a home warranty is that it can be transferred from one owner to the next, unlike insurance.
 If you're selling a home and want to bring that extra incentive to the table — especially if your appliances are old — you can purchase a home warranty.
 Buyers, too, can request that the seller offer a home warranty as a condition of sale, or purchase a policy themselves.
 Either way, it makes the process of moving and settling in much easier on the mind — and wallet.

-Each policy is different, so take time to understand what's covered and what isn't.
-That way, when something unexpectedly breaks or gets damaged in your new home — and it does happen — you'll know what to expect.
-For example, your home insurance policy may cover wind damage, but if that same storm system floods your basement, you won't be covered unless you purchase separate coverage.
+Every insurance policy is different, so take the time to understand what's covered and what isn't.
+When something unexpectedly breaks or gets damaged in your new home, you'll know what to expect.
+For example, your home insurance policy may cover wind damage, but if that same storm system floods your basement, you may not be covered unless you purchase separate coverage.

-A home warranty from HWA provides security against the unexpected expenses of inevitable home repairs.
-Whether you're buying, selling, or already in your home, we have a plan to fit!View Plans
+A home warranty from HWA protects your budget and your peace of mind against the unexpected expenses of inevitable home repairs.
+Whether you're buying, selling, or already in your home, we have a plan to fit your needs!View Plans